joergenb/arf_topic_x/presentation.md

 - We assume an internal "plumbing" & Governance function at the org. which distributes certificates.

-Based on security principles applied in our national Oauth2 infrastructure for datasharing.
+This is based on the security principles applied in our national Oauth2 infrastructure for datasharing.

 <!-- We think of an RP as defined in the OpenID world - an oauth2 client / software system.
 Not an organisation -->